jh-midi/diato/README.md

 # diato
-diatonic accordion melodeon emulation on pc keyboard
+diatonic or chromatic accordion melodeon emulation on pc keyboard
 *  (anti-ghosting keyboard is mandatory for polyphonic playing)
 ![image du programme ok](/diatok.PNG)
 This program work well on Linux , Windows and Mac with the help of virtual midi device.